 When a mortgage offer comes to an ends, there should be a frictionless way to switch products and retain the customer.
 The process should be simple, easy to use and available 24/7, and fit for consumers who demand digital services that match living in the 21st century.
 And let’s have it fast, if you don’t mind.
 Does such mortgage switching software exist?

 Challenges for mortgage lenders overcome with technology

 People are riding a fintech wave at the moment.
-We’ve got platforms for banking, motor finance software, consumer lending solutions, and more.
+We’ve got platforms for banking, auto finance software, consumer lending solutions, and more.
 Financial services are available at our fingertips.
 As mortgage

 s offers come to an end, the process of knowing what to do next if you’re a consumer is now easier than ever.
 And mortgage lenders are benefiting from advances in technology too.